haxeui/haxeui-guides/000-Getting Started/003-Backends/000-Composite Backends/001-haxeui-kha.md

 ```

 ### Kha
-haxeui-kha also has a dependancy on Kha, this can be installed in an empty directory via git using the following commands:
+haxeui-kha also has a dependency on Kha, this can be installed in an empty directory via git using the following commands:

 ```
 git init